 Benefits under the Prescription Drug Plan include those for Preventive Care Medications as defined under Glossary - Prescription Drugs.
 You may determine whether a drug is a Preventive Care Medication through the internet at www.myuhc.com or by calling UnitedHealthcare at the toll-free telephone number on your ID card.

-Designated Pharmacy
+Designated Pharmacies

-If you require certain Prescription Drugs, UnitedHealthcare may direct you to a Designated Pharmacy with whom it has an arrangement to provide those Prescription Drugs.
+If you require certain Prescription Drugs, including, but not limited to, Specialty Prescription Drugs, UnitedHealthcare may direct you to a Designated Pharmacy with whom it has an arrangement to provide those Prescription Drugs.